wingify/lua-resty-rabbitmqstomp/README.markdown

 In case of success, returns 1.
 In case of errors, returns nil with a string describing the error.

 Only call this method in the place you would have called the close method instead.
-Calling this method will immediately turn the current redis object into the closed state.
+Calling this method will immediately turn the current rabbitmq object into the closed state.
 Any subsequent operations other than connect() on the current objet will return the closed error.